akavel/garden/@seed/20240828-0947-watercolors-simplify.@Q.md

    we try to replicate what we think something looks like, rather than how it actually looks/appears;
    instead, think in terms of shapes of what we see
    \[note: this seems to match "design" stage from Ian Roberts videos];
-   finally, focus on the simple statement of the scene, what drew us to the scene in the first place - focus on what is important and minimize the rest
+   moreover, focus on the simple statement of the scene, what drew us to the scene in the first place - focus on what is important and minimize the rest
-   \[note: this seems to match the "structure/composition" stage from Ian Roberts videos].
+   \[note: this seems to match the "structure/composition" stage from Ian Roberts videos];
+   finally, step back (from the painting) often.
    - "edge, contrast, color, and texture - those are the things that will draw you to the area of the painting" - so reducing/increasing them can help steer the focus of the viewer